 With DVD Photo Slideshow, thousands of pictures from holidays, landscapes or family parties can now be enjoyed on TV as high resolution slide show.
 DVD Photo Slideshow makes it simple to create album from digital photo, picture and image, burn it on DVD or CD disc, and view it on TV in the comfort of your living room.

 DVD Photo Slideshow gives photography lovers or photo collectors a new and easy way to view, store and share their pictures from digital camera, scanner or Internet.
 With just a few clicks, you can use DVD Photo Slideshow to view and edit photo, create and organize your photo album, add background music, burn your photo album on blank DVD+R/RW or DVD-R/RW, CD-R or CD-RW disc.
-After that, you can show your creative works on TV through a DVD or VCD player. index
+After that, you can show your creative works on TV through a DVD or VCD player. picture show

 With this powerful slide show software, You Can:

 With only a few clicks, you can conveniently create your own photo albums.
 After the preview of your slide show created, you can easily burn them into a blank DVD or CD disc that can be enjoyed both on your PC and TV with a DVD or VCD player.